GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 - Dimensions known at conversion time on a yellow background and underlined.
 {% endAside %}

-The dimensions you want to track for this example look like this:
+The dimensions you want to track for this example are as shown in the following image:
 {% Img src="image/RtQlPaM9wdhEJGVKR8boMPkWf443/7H0FNCjZM9zr3VE48Q2G.png", alt="Campaign ID, Geography ID, and product category.", width="498", height="55" %}

 ### What are aggregation keys (buckets)?